hvalim/lichen_circadian_gradients/Part4_dNdS_hyphy_analysis.md

 # dN/dS analyses of gradients

-Begin by extracting just the reads for the clock genes from the reference genomes.
+Begin by extracting just the reads for the clock and temperature gene CDS from the reference genomes.

 Then we make an indexed "genome" of just the clock genes, and then follow the code to map and align these separately using samtools and bcftools

-  NOTE: you may need to manually re-name the genes to make sure there are no overlaps (i.e. same chromosome and no gene name); here the names match Table S2 in the manuscript.
+  NOTE: you may need to manually re-name the genes to make sure there are no overlaps (i.e. same chromosome and no gene name); here the names match Tables S3 and S4 in the manuscript.

 ## 1. Index set of circadian homologs (in conda env poolseq)